KOlofinmoyin/Bank_tech_test/README.md

        And the amount is entered into a 'credit' history And my deposit 'date' is stored

+   Feature: Bank App. - Withdrawal functionality
+     As a client User of the Bank app.
+     I want to interact with an account
+     So That I can make a withdrawal from it.

      Scenario: Make Withdrawal
        Given I am on the 'make withdrawal' section of the app.
        When I enter my withdrawal amount